 Capacitive Styluses and Mouth Sticks

-In this example we are using a bendable mouth stick from Patterson Medical) and a Targus stylus; the stylus has a diameter that is larger than the mouth stick.
+In this example, we are using a bendable, telescopic mouth stick from Performance Health and a Targus stylus; the stylus has a diameter that is larger than the mouth stick.

-Step 6: Cut the pocket clip off of the Stylus and smooth.
+Step 3: Cut the end off of the stylus and smooth.
 You are now ready to connect the two parts.

 * The Tech Lab offers these resources for educational purposes and does not endorse any products, including those mentioned on this site.
 Many others are available.
 Please check online for additional products, manufacturers and user reviews.